rashadism/openchoreo/new-design-sample/use-prebuilt-image/cors/README.md

 # Reading List Service with CORS Sample

-This sample demonstrates how to deploy a reading list service with Cross-Origin Resource Sharing (CORS) enabled using OpenChoreo's new CRD design, showcasing the integration of ComponentV2, Workload, Service, and APIClass resources with CORS policies.
+This sample demonstrates how to deploy a reading list service with Cross-Origin Resource Sharing (CORS) enabled using OpenChoreo's new CRD design, showcasing the integration of Component, Workload, Service, and APIClass resources with CORS policies.

 ## Overview